arximboldi/immer/doc/persist.rst

 Persist
 ===============

-This library allows to preserve structural sharing of immer containers while serializing and deserializing them.
+This library allows to preserve structural sharing of ``immer`` containers while serializing and deserializing them.

 Motivation: serialization
 ----------

-Structural sharing allows immer containers to be efficient.
-In runtime, two distinct containers can be operated on independently but internally they share nodes and use memory efficiently in that way.
-But when such containers are serialized in a simple direct way, for example, as lists, this sharing is lost: they become truly independent, same data is stored multiple times on disk and later, when it is read from disk, in memory.
+Structural sharing allows ``immer`` containers to be efficient.
+At runtime, two distinct containers can be operated on independently but internally they share nodes and use memory efficiently in that way.
+However when such containers are serialized in a simple direct way, for example, as lists, this sharing is lost: they become truly independent, same data is stored multiple times on disk and later, when it is read from disk, in memory.

-This library operates on the internal structure of immer containers: allowing it to be serialized and deserialized (and also transformed).
-That allows for more efficient storage (especially, in case when a lot of nodes are reused) and, even more importantly, for preserving structural sharing after deserializing the containers.
+This library operates on the internal structure of ``immer`` containers: allowing it to be serialized, deserialized and transformed.
+This enables more efficient storage, particularly when many nodes are reused, and, even more importantly, preserving structural sharing after deserializing the containers.

 Motivation: transformation
 ----------

-Imagine this scenario: an application has a document type that uses an immer container internally in multiple places, for example, a vector of strings.
-Some of these vectors would be completely identical, some would have just a few elements different (stored in an undo history, for example).
-And we want to run a transformation function over these vectors.
+Consider this scenario: an application has a document type that internally uses an ``immer`` container in multiple places, for example, an ``immer::vector<std::string>``.
+Some of these vectors would be completely identical, while others would have just a few elements different (stored in an undo history, for example).
+The goal is to apply a transformation function to these vectors.

-A direct approach would be to take each vector and create a new vector applying the transformation function for each element.
-But after this, all the structural sharing of the original containers would be lost: we will have multiple independent vectors without any structural sharing.
+A direct approach would be to take each vector and create a new vector by applying the transformation function for each element.
+However, after this process, all the structural sharing of the original containers would be lost: the result would be multiple independent vectors without any structural sharing.

-This library allows to apply the transformation function directly on the nodes which allows to preserve structural sharing.
-Additionally, it doesn't matter how many times a node is reused, the transformation needs to be performed only once.
+This library enables the application of the transformation function directly on the nodes, preserving structural sharing.
+Additionally, regardless of how many times a node is reused, the transformation needs to be performed only once.

 .. _first-example:

 First example
 -------------

-For this example, we'll use a `document` type that contains two immer vectors.
+For this example, we'll use a `document` type that contains two ``immer`` vectors.

 .. literalinclude:: ../test/extra/persist/test_for_docs.cpp
    :language: c++